!! WARNING: THE H38 VIRUS HAS HIT BOOK OF MORMON GEOGRAPHY MODELS EVERYWHERE!!

 And it bordered upon the land which they called Desolation, it being so far northward that it came into the land which had been peopled and been destroyed, of whose bones we have spoken, which was discovered by the people of Zarahemla, IT BEING THE PLACE OF THEIR FIRST LANDING.
 (Alma 22:30)

 5. They believed they were on an “Isle of the Sea” which view would not have occurred with only two or three seas:”

 We have been led to a better land, for the Lord has made the sea our path, and we are upon an ISLE OF THE SEA.
 (2 Nephi 10:20)

 6. Book of Mormon “seas” were not “salt” seas.
 Did the Bible distinguish such seas?
 Yes:

 …and your south border shall be the outmost coast of the SALT SEA EASTWARD: (Numbers 34:3)

 7. Helaman 3:8 is not a metaphor.
 In the same book, we read:

 And thus it did come to pass that the people of Nephi began to prosper again in the land, and began to build up their waste places, and began to multiply and spread, even until they did cover the whole face of the land, both on the northward and on the southward, from the sea west to the sea east.
 (Helaman 11:20)

-Note, the Sea South and Sea North was not used here, though it was the same author.
-The reference was not a metaphor; there was a Sea North and a Sea South but they only bordered the Land Northward and thus the expression did not fit that verse.
-Had the expression been metaphoric as Clark claims, it would have been used here where such an expression has even more relevance.
+Note, the Sea South and Sea North were not used here, though it was the same author.
+The reference was not a metaphor; there was a Sea North and a Sea South, but they only bordered the Land Northward, and thus the expression did not fit that verse.
+Had the expression been metaphoric, that expression certainly would have been used here.

 The H38 Virus has systematically removed all references to Helaman 3:8 from Book of Mormon geography maps.
 Here is a list of its latest victims: